Trimming Videos

 Entering Trim Mode

 Click the Trim segment in the mode selector at the top of the window to enter trim mode.
+The Trim Settings panel appears on the right side of the window, and the timeline shows draggable trim handles.

 Trimming interface